Oogie Boogie Bash 2021

 Oogie Boogie Bash – A Disney Halloween Party

-My family and I will be attending the inaugural night of the Oogie Boogie Bash – A Disney Halloween Party on September 17th, 2019.
-My husband and I will be dressed in costume and ready to party with our 7-year old son and 3-year old daughter.
-I’m sharing tips in advance on what to expect and how to do the Oogie Boogie Bash with kids.
-Find out how this new Halloween Party fares and whether it’s appropriate for young children.
+I’m sharing my tips on what you can expect and how to do the Oogie Boogie Bash with kids.
+Find out how this Disney-themed Halloween Party fares and whether it’s appropriate for young children.

 Oogie Boogie Bash Tickets

-As of this publication, all tickets are sold out for the 2019 Halloween party.
-Tickets are traditionally released in July and certain dates (in particular Halloween night) sell out quickly.
+Tickets for the 2021 Halloween parties went on sale JUNE 13th, 2021.
+Traditionally released in July, certain dates (in particular Halloween night) sell out quickly.
 Tickets are only sold on the Disneyland website or on their app.
 Halloween Party tickets cannot be purchased through third-party retailers.
-Purchase Oogie Boogie Bash tickets as soon as possible.
-The only discount available for Oogie Boogie Bash is for Annual Passholders.
+Purchase Oogie Boogie Bash tickets as soon as possible!
 Parking is not included in the price.

 Before attending the Oogie Boogie Bash, consider that many young children won’t be able to stay awake for the entire event.
 You’ll really need to gauge whether it’s a good idea to take a preschooler (who will require a full priced ticket).